Home - The Best Japanese Chef Knives in 2023

 The basic design of the blade is very similar to the Shun Classic’s, so it offers the same all-around practicality.

 The Premier has a few key differences that make it better for chopping: It’s an inch shorter, has a quicker taper, and has a hammered finish to prevent sticking.
-It’s the best chopper in this Japanese chef’s knife review.
+It’s the chopper in this Japanese chef’s knife review.

 We’ve never seen such an involved blade manufacturing process.
 The blade is made of 69 layers of steel.
 This makes it incredibly strong.
 And it stays sharp for weeks of constant use in a couple of professional kitchens that we know about.